javiersoriano/sentinel-transformations-library/README.md

 ### Enrichment/Tagging

-1. Adding a value from an existing event by extending a JSON column
+1. Enriching an event or a field in the event with additional meaningful information
 2. Translating a value into a customer’s business related value (Geo, Departments,…)
-3. Enriching an event or a field in the event with additional meaningful information

 ### PII Masking/Obfuscation